Shopify Review (2022) — The Key Pros and ConsCase Studies

 8. Payment Gateway

 At Shopify, you can decide your payment options in the Payment providers section.
-You can enable credit card payments through Shopify Payments (which is only available in a few countries), PayPal, Facebook Pay, Amazon Pay, Apple Pay, and cryptocurrency at Shopify.
+You can enable credit card payments through Shopify Payments (which is only available in a few countries), PayPal, Facebook Pay, Amazon Pay, Apple Pay, and cryptocurrency, Create a launchpad at Shopify.

 Cons of using Shopify: